bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 be eliminated.

 ### TODO : (But probably not)
-Here are some components that I *could* have put some effort into but they weren't part of the original Seagate Central so I didn't bother.
+Here are some components that I *could* have put some further effort into, and may be inclined to at some later date.

+#### Replace the proprietary "networklan" daemon
+The Seagate Central uses a proprietary and closed source tool called "networklan" to control and monitor the state of the Ethernet network interface.

+This tool does not work well with the new kernel.
+There are a number of alternative Ethernet management tools available, however it's unlikely that they would be backwards compatible with the original kernel.

+Ideally this "networklan" tool should be completely replaced, however for the moment workarounds have been put in place in the installation procedures that get this tool working "well enough" with the new kernel.

 #### Power Management
-In this kernel there's no ability to suspend or to power down one of the CPUs during low CPU usage.
-It's possible to implement but in my experience a file server needs to be ready to go 100% of the time so it's probably not a feature that would get much use.
+In the new kernel there's no ability to suspend or to power down one of the CPUs during low CPU usage.
+Note that the old kernel had no such functionality either.

+It's possible to implement CPU power management but in my experience a file server needs to be ready to go 100% of the time so it's probably not a feature that would get much use.

 #### 64K to 4K partition block size conversion procedure
 This project supports the 64K block sizes on the Seagate Central data